Who Is Sandra Day O'Connor?

 During her time as a justice, O'Connor also faced some personal challenges.
 She discovered that she had breast cancer in 1988 and subsequently underwent a mastectomy.
 In 1994, O'Connor publicly revealed her battle with the disease in a speech delivered to the National Coalition for Cancer Survivorship.
 But it was her husband's declining health that eventually led the respected jurist to step down from the bench.

 O'Connor retired from the court on January 31, 2006.
 Part of her reason for leaving was to spend more time with her spouse, John Jay O'Connor III, who suffered from Alzheimer's.
-The couple married in 1952 and had three sons.
+The couple married in 1952 and have three sons.
 Her husband died in 2009.

-For 24 years, Sandra Day O'Connor was a pioneering force on the Supreme Court.
+For 24 years, O'Connor was a pioneering force on the Supreme Court.
 She'll long be remembered for acting as a sturdy guiding hand in the court's decisions during those years and for serving as a swing vote in important cases.

 O'Connor announced in October 2018 that she's been diagnosed with early stages of dementia that may be Alzheimer’s disease.
 “As this condition has progressed, I am no longer able to participate in public life,” she said in a statement.
 “Since many people have asked about my current status and activities, I want to be open about these changes, and while I am still able, share some personal thoughts.”